See Our Different Chiropractic Techniques

 First, we’ll have you lie down on our specially-equipped table.
 Then, ever so slowly, we’ll stretch your spine.
 And then relax it.
 Stretch.
 And relax.
 Our patients tell us this tractioning process is quite pleasant, even relaxing.
 Because they don’t feel the need to “guard” their spine, each sequence helps the damaged disc receive nourishment, expel cellular waste and enjoy reduced pressure.
 Then, healing can begin.
 While not a cure-all, our decompression table is highly effective, especially when combined with chiropractic care.
 Our experience shows that decompression can be helpful in supporting cases prone to frequent relapses.

 A trigger point is a sensitive area of the body specifically a muscle that can cause generalized pain when over stimulated.
 Untreated trigger points can last forever; but with proper treatment pain from trigger points can successfully be eliminated.
 By applying direct pressure or stretching of the affected muscle, we can reduce muscle spasms and flush out pooled blood and accumulated toxins.

 This is a unique and popular system of spinal evaluation combined with a handheld adjusting instrument that delivers a consistent, low-force thrust.
 Some patients prefer this more gentle approach over adjustments done by hand as there is no "popping" or "cracking" noises or sensations.

 We use a special table so we can traction your spine, opening up the spacing between spinal vertebrae and relieving pressure to spinal nerves.
 This table is especially useful when treating sciatica or pain traveling down the leg.
 It is also extremely effective in treating low back pain.

-After identifying which vertebrae have lost their normal motion or position, a specific manual thrust is applied to free up “stuck” spinal joints.
+After identifying which vertebrae have lost their normal motion or position, a specific application of a short (low amplitude) quick (high velocity) thrust over the resticted joints; one at a time with the goal of restoring natural range of motion to the effected spinal joints.